Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MxvGbCCc6DI,668.5345333333333,701.0336666666667.md

 ### Transcript

-> one other thing that you might be wondering uh is that we had- i remember you know, quite a while ago we showcased a video of some like world update, like technical updates that are coming in Satisfactory in the future.
+> one other thing that you might be wondering, is that we had- i remember you know, quite a while ago we showcased a video of some like world update, like technical updates that are coming in Satisfactory in the future.
 We did a video with Ben our Tech Artist and he showcased some you know